shane-downs/TrendLens/README.md

     instance.
 Then it uses the Insert(value) function of the HashTable class to add the Article object passed in through the value parameter to the hash table.
 The     key parameter is not actually used, but must be included so that this function supports the bracket operators for assignment.
 The value parameter must be an        Article object.
     Example: "myMap[articleObj.keyword] = articleObj" This will insert something into the map with a key of the article object's keyword and a value of the article     object.
     O(1) amortized

+  delitem(key) - returns nothing, this function deletes a entire key-value pair from the map.
+This supports the use of brackets and the "del" keyword.
+In our
+    implementation the value is a list of article that all share the same keyword (the value) so this function effectively deletes an entire sub-list from the hash     table.
+We accomplish this by calling DeleteSubList(key) from the HashTable class.
+Then we decrement the size of our table in the same way as in
+    DeleteValue(article) mentioned above.
+    Example: "del myMap["Dirt"]" This will delete the value associated with "Dirt" and then decrement the size by the amount of objects removed.
+    O(1)

   contains(key) - returns a boolean.
 This function is used to check if a certain key has any article inserted with it in the map.
 The key parameter must be a           string.
 Then we use the Access(key) function of the HashTable to get a list of all Article objects with that keyword.
 If the length of the resulting list is        0 there are no articles with that as a keyword in our HashTable, so it wouldn't be in the map either.
 Thus we return false.
 Otherwise, if the length of the         resulting list is > 0, we return true.
 This function supports the "in" keyword.
     Example: "if ('Dirt' in myMap)..."
 The conditional part of this will return true if there is an article in the map with a keyword of 'Dirt'